Vocabulary is the key to comprehension.

-- Give students a word and a blank model for them to complete.
+- Give learners a word and a blank model for them to complete.

-Putting it to work in a reading contect:
+Putting it to work in a reading context:

-Select a chapter or article for students to read, make a list of the vocabulary to study, create an appropriate model, decide how students will work socially (alone, pairs, groups), and prepare models on paper or electronically.
+Select a chapter or article for learners to read, make a list of the vocabulary to study, create an appropriate model, decide how learners will work socially (alone, pairs, groups), and prepare models on paper or electronically.